-Documentation used to verify employment, income, assets, and deductions must be no more than 120 days old, or 180 days old for new construction, by closing date.
+Documentation used to verify employment, income, assets, and deductions must be no more than 120 days old, or 180 days old for new construction by closing date.
 If any of the verification documents are older than allowed, the Loan Originator must update them before settlement.
-For example, if you have four paystubs to verify 30 days of income, the oldest paystub must be within 120 days (or 180 days for new construction) from date of closing to be valid.
 The age of certain documents, such as divorce decree and tax returns, do not necessarily affect the validity of the underwriting decision.
 These types of documents are exempt from the document age restriction unless there is evidence that the applicant's circumstances have changed thus warranting updated verifications.